 Explore Vietnam's beauty with our others Vietnam itinerary 21 days

-Days 8- 9- 10: Immerse yourself in the authenticity of Sapa – The magic of Vietnam’s landscapes at your fingertips
+Days 8- 9- 10: Sapa – The magic of North Vietnam’s landscapes

 What to do in Vietnam in 21 days?
 Sapa in Lao Cai province, is where wild natural beauty meets deep ethnic culture.
 To reach Sapa, you can take a train from Hanoi.
 The train journey takes about 8 hours and offers comfortable cabins and stunning views of the mountains and terraced rice fields—a truly mesmerising experience.
 This is an essential part of a vietnam travel itinerary 3 weeks.

-For those wondering how to spend 3 weeks in Vietnam, a trek through Ma Tra and Cat Cat villages offers an immersive blend of tradition and natural beauty.
-In Ma Tra, the Hmong people warmly welcome you to experience their daily life and customs.
-Cat Cat village, with its traditional houses and terraced fields, feels timeless.
-Admire the majestic Cat Cat Waterfall, where white water cascades into mist.
-Continue to Y Linh Ho, Lao Chai, and Ta Van villages, staying with a Giay family to experience their unique lifestyle and savour traditional dishes.
+For those planning a 3-week Vietnam itinerary, trekking through Ma Tra and Cat Cat villages offers a deep dive into local culture and nature.
+In Ma Tra, the Hmong people welcome you into their daily life, while Cat Cat enchants with its traditional homes, terraced fields, and the scenic Cat Cat waterfall.
+Continue through Y Linh Ho, Lao Chai Ta Van, where a homestay with a Giay family lets you experience their unique traditions and enjoy authentic local cuisine.

-Continue your exploration for 3 weeks Vietnam in Hue, the city of romantic beauty, is located along the Perfume River and is an iconic Vietnamese city steeped in history and culture.
-As the former imperial capital, Hue was the seat of the Nguyen dynasty for nearly 150 years.
-Its palaces, temples, lakes, and picturesque streets reflect its glorious past, inviting visitors to delve into a legendary era.
-For travellers planning to take a 21-day Vietnam tour, Hue is an essential stop, offering an immersive experience in the country's rich cultural heritage.
+Continue your 3-week Vietnam trip in Hue, a romantic city along the Perfume River rich in history and charm.
+As the former imperial capital of the Nguyen dynasty for nearly 150 years, Hue boasts grand palaces, temples, serene lakes, and historic streets that reflect its royal past.
+For those on a 21-day Vietnam tour, Hue is a must-visit, offering a deep and immersive experience of the nation’s cultural heritage.

-A day in Hue is a journey through the rich history of Vietnam's former imperial capital.
-Visiting the Imperial Citadel, a UNESCO World Heritage site, takes you back to the grandeur of the Nguyen kings, with majestic palaces, mysterious temples, and ancient walls.
-Next, explore the iconic Thien Mu Pagoda, an elegant octagonal tower offering stunning views of the city.
-Another must-see on a vietnam itinerary 21 days is the Minh Mang Mausoleum, a beautiful blend of nature and architecture, reflecting the philosophy and poetry of Vietnam's royal past.
+A day in Hue is a journey through Vietnam’s imperial past.
+Start at Hue Imperial Citadel, where ancient palaces and temples reveal the grandeur of the Nguyen dynasty.
+Visit the iconic Thien Mu pagoda, an elegant octagonal tower with panoramic views of the city.
+Don’t miss the Minh Mang tomb a harmonious blend of nature and architecture that captures the poetic spirit of Vietnam’s royal heritage.
+A highlight of any 21-day Vietnam itinerary.

 Next, head to Hoi An, the best answer to the question : "How to spend 3 weeks in Vietnam?" a charming port town and UNESCO World Heritage site.
 Known for its preserved ancient architecture, Hoi An immerses visitors in Vietnam’s history and culture.
 Cobblestone streets, colourful wooden houses, and glowing lanterns create a magical atmosphere that transports you back in time.